 Step 3: Set Meaningful Long-term Goals & Appropriate Short-term Goals

-Setting two to three long-term goals helps with setting your short-term goals.
+Setting 2-3 long-term goals helps with your direction and focus on setting your short-term goals.

 Let’s see how are we going to do that.